Project-Pandora-Game/pandora/README.md

 // Import a .png (or .jpg, .gif, .svg) - the resolved file will be built into the /dist directory, and renamed according
 // to its hash, and the myIcon import will reference that file (e.g. 'c627a862d41d9026b5ade2a0fda5b886.png') import myIcon from './myIcon.png';
-// Import a Sass (.scss) stylsheet.
+// Import a Sass (.scss) stylesheet.
 In development mode, the compiled CSS will be loaded inline with the built JS, but
 // in production, it will be extracted into a separate CSS file. import './myStylesheet.scss';